PixarAnimationStudios/OpenUSD-proposals/proposals/tf_utf8_identifiers/README.md

 - String concatenation - Unicode normalization forms are not closed under string concatenation; specifically at least the area where the strings are joined need to be considered for composition
   - `TfStringJoin`

 It may be interesting to consider the impact of C++ 20's `std::u8string` type for the methods listed above.
 Overloads of these methods that take a `std::u8string` parameter would provide very clear semantics to a developer about the treatment of string content.
-While the use of `std:u8string` would really only affect the copmiler encoding of string literals, the burden is then placed on the developer to choose explicitly which of the methods to use.
+While the use of `std:u8string` would really only affect the compiler encoding of string literals, the burden is then placed on the developer to choose explicitly which of the methods to use.

 ## Identifier Sorting